 Interested in this role?

-This role gives the successful candidate an opportunity to explore the referral hospital and expand on their referral experience and knowledge.
-We are looking for a dynamic and hard-working nurse who is willing to move around the hospital, under the direction of the Senior Nursing Management and Head Nurse team.
-This role would be ideal for someone that is wanting to work in the referral setting without selecting one specialism.
+These roles give the successful candidates an opportunity to explore the referral hospital and expand on referral experience and knowledge.
+We are looking for dynamic and hard-working nurses who are willing to move around the hospital, under the direction of the Nursing Management and head nurse teams.
+These roles would be ideal for someone that is wanting to work in the referral setting without selecting one specialism.

 Benefits and wellbeing